 Did you know that a variety of springs are used for medical equipment?
 These springs play a crucial role in designing medical devices, and in turn, they indirectly help promote healthy living.
 From the creation of diagnostic and monitoring devices to design syringes as well as pill dispensers, these elastic devices are used in noninvasive applications.
 These springs also aid in the design of surgical and nonsurgical devices such as catheters and pacemakers.
-Mainly compression, extension, and torsion springs are used in medical equipment.
+Compression, extension, and torsion springs are mainly used in medical equipment.
 Compression springs are used in the squeezing action of a surgical stapler.
-Extension springs or tension springs are used in stretchers, surgical lights, and a range of handheld devices, and medical applications of torsion springs are evident in MRI devices and x-ray machines.
+Extension springs or tension springs are used in stretchers, surgical lights, and a range of handheld devices, and medical applications of torsion springs are evident in MRI devices and X-ray machines.

 5. Electrical Appliances